evdobe/event-dispatcher/README.md

 - An event channel
 - An event store
-- An event router
-- A Message bus adapter
+- A Message mapper
-- An Event store adapter
+- An event filter (optionally)
 - A process executor
+- A timer